vnali/craft-asset-indexes-extra-docs/README.md

 By clicking this item you can see more details of log.

 `Created`
-the date time when log is created based on site time zone.
+The datetime when log is created based on site timezone.

 ![logs](https://github.com/vnali/asset-indexes-extra-documentation/assets/55586085/4c601436-481f-46f1-8f76-64f937ee5dda)